-- Create a safe facility for all users of the roadway (motorists, pedestrians, bicyclists) - Effectively manage stormwater runoff - Avoid/minimize use of parklands and lands owned by sovereign nations to the extent possible - Preserve and protect environmental resources both man-made and natural and retain the current context of the corridor (i.e., visual aesthetic, using context-sensitive solutions in the planning and design phases of the project) - Provide improved access to Rock Creek Park - Utilize environmentally sensitive materials and practices
+- Create a safe facility for all users of the roadway (motorists, pedestrians, bicyclists) - Effectively manage stormwater runoff - Avoid/minimize use of parklands and land of any of the Sovereign Nations to the extent possible - Preserve and protect environmental resources both man-made and natural and retain the current context of the corridor (i.e., visual aesthetic, using context-sensitive solutions in the planning and design phases of the project) - Provide improved access to Rock Creek Park - Utilize environmentally sensitive materials and practices

 In addition to the project goals, the proposed improvements for Broad Branch Road consider design criteria outlined in the American Association of State and Highway Transportation Officials (AASHTO) Guide for the Development of Bicycle Facilities (AASHTO, 2012); DDOT Design and Engineering Manual (DDOT, 2017); DDOT Standard Specifications for Highways and Structures (DDOT, 2013); DDOT Bicycle Master Plan (DDOT, 2005b); DDOT Bicycle Facility Design Guide (DDOT, 2005a); DDOT Environmental Policy and Process Manual (DDOT, 2012); the Manual on Uniform Traffic Control Devices (MUTCD) Traffic Controls for Bicycle Facilities, Part 9 (FHWA, 2009 Edition with Revision Numbers 1 and 2 incorporated, May 2012); District of Columbia Pedestrian Master Plan (DDOT, 2009d); AASHTO Guide for the Planning, Design, and Operation of Pedestrian Facilities and 2010 Update of the AASHTO Guide (AASHTO, 2004; Toole, 2010); and other design guidance.
+Future phases of final design would be performed in accordance with design criteria and guidance at that time.